otariidae/transocks/README.md

 In addition, transocks implements [the common spec](https://github.com/cybozu-go/cmd#specifications) from [`cybozu-go/cmd`](https://github.com/cybozu-go/cmd).

 transocks does not have *daemon* mode.
-Use systemd to run it on your background.
+Use systemd to run it as a background service.

 Configuration file format
 -------------------------

 `transocks.toml` is a [TOML][] file.

-`proxy_url` are mandatory.
+`proxy_url` is mandatory.
 Other items are optional.

 ```
 # listening address of transocks.